mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar-TCODEID-2.md

 ```

 ## About
+- [ ] #_todo/high_priority/to-design-a-dashboard/on-todos/regarding-the-prioritization-of-frequency
+  - Some tasks are low priority but require steady chipping.
+  - Such as switching from MUID to ID.
+- [ ] Document all the Incremental IDs.
+What is Plateid? #_todo/meta

-- [ ] move logger out into one ring plugin
+- [ ] Move logger out into one ring plugin
+- [ ]
 - [ ] Devise a more contained method for logging silent.
+  - 🔑 The code in [[~view-for-oldest-files-in-system-TCODEID-3]] includes a design and codelet showcasing [[custom-transclusion-parameters]].
+This allows the author to [[Lower-the-scope-of-entities-makes-coding-more-robust]]
+- [ ] What is an example of a [[practice-note]]?
+  - An example [[practice-note]] in the [[note-taking-system-designed-by-andy-matuschak]] has: "Effective system design requires insights drawn from serious contexts of use".
+This is usually a [[claim-note]] so it may be that
 - [ ] Make the main function a module so the [[arity#=]] is more apparent.
 - [x] Create centralized parameters in metadata called PARTIAL_PARAM_CONFIG
 - [x] Prototype a logging system that only logs inside the partial and not on the sourcing note.